dermi1002/lbp_popit-color-generator/README.md

 If you use Windows, you can try a Package in the [Releases Page](https://github.com/dermi1002/lbp_popit-color-generator/releases).

 ## Building From Source
 The LittleBigPlanet Popit Color Generator was tested on Windows 10 Python 3.8.0 with CustomTkinter, PyYAML, and Pyperclip.

+Although CustomTkinter is only meant to work in Windows or MacOS, a Ttk version will be made to support Linux out-of-the-box.

 In order to install these libraries, create a virtual environment, and install them through this command:
 ```